 One of our most popular features is domain mapping.
 This allows Hosts to use your own web domain instead of the default mn.co subdomain.
 Domain mapping also includes additional benefits, like improved internet search rankings and SEO.

-To unlock this feature, start a Free Trial or upgrade your Mighty Network to the Community Plan or the Business Plan.
+To unlock this feature, start a Free Trial or upgrade your Mighty Network to the Community Plan or higher.

 If you have any issues, please contact support with your full subdomain from Step 1 and screenshots of your settings from Step 2.

 After purchasing, you can activate your domain in 3 easy steps.
 For the purpose of this lesson, let’s assume that you purchased the domain example.com

 We map your Mighty Network using CNAME records or A records (explained below), so the first step is deciding if you’d like to use a subdomain or map to your root domain.

 A subdomain is a prefix that goes before your domain (like www).
 You can choose any prefix you'd like.
 The root domain is simply your domain name itself (example.com) without any prefix in front of it.

 Some popular prefixes are "community" (community.example.com), "members" (members.example.com), or "app" (app.example.com).
 The default "www" (www.example.com) works too!